Mashiro-Yukino/Regression/README.md

 ### Questions Description

 The data for problems 1-4 comes from FRED (the St. Louis Federal Reserve Bank).

+The data for problems 5-6 comes from the Framingham heart study (lab1a.sav).

 ## Regression related questions